 The table also displays the actual geographical coverage.
 While MeLi claims activities in 18 countries for its online retail, we can see that over 95% of its revenues stem from three countries.
 Brazil is the largest market, accounting for 55 percent of all revenues, and also leads in both retail trade and fintech.
 Argentina is the only major country where fintech revenues are significantly larger than those of e-commerce.
 That is probably the result of the country’s economic crisis, characterized by high inflation and exchange rates plummeting at an alarming rate.
 In any event, here MeLi once again resembles Amazon, whose revenues also come from a few high-income countries.

-Any service resembling AWS or cloud computing provided by the company is conspicuously absent from the reports.
-Instead, we learn that the technological infrastructure relies on AWS and Google Cloud.
 On that basis, MeLi develops its own applications.
 By the end of 2024, the company had over 18,000 employees working in information technology and product development, reporting a 17 percent increase from the previous year.
-They work in separate development centers.
+They work in separate development centers – 17 were cited in the 2021 annual SEC report.
 MeLi uses open-source software (OSS) but was reluctant to share its code additions with the whole world, as required by many OSS licenses.
 It has thus become a practitioner of so-called InnerSource, which essentially allows it to adopt OSS but not share new developments with other OSS programmers.
 MeLi’s new code is thus only available internally.
 Interestingly, it has also developed a proprietary Platform-as-a-Service (PaaS) product to cater to development teams, supporting application development and Machine Learning models.
 MeLi is also using GenAI to support such teams via a customized chatbot.
+The company also built its own data lake running on Amazon S3.

-That said, we can conclude that the “Amazon of Latin America” label, frequently used to describe MeLi, does not accurately reflect the company’s true profile.
-It is only partially correct.
-In a way, I could argue that what AWS has done for Amazon, fintech is doing for MeLi, while noting that the latter utilizes the former as a technology infrastructure provider.
-If MeLi decided to do that on its own, its profitability might probably suffer big time.
-I do not expect that to happen any time soon, though.
-MeLi’s technology priorities are more on the application and product development side.
-Does that mean that MeLi depends on AWS and Google Cloud?
-Not really, as many other companies, including many in the Global North, use cloud computing services to run their businesses.
+That said, I could argue that what AWS has done for Amazon, fintech is doing for MeLi, noting that the latter has utilized the former as a technology infrastructure provider since 2018.
+If MeLi decided to do that on its own, its profitability might probably suffer big time, given its cloud hyperscale needs.
+The firm openly acknowledges substantial cost reduction and increased profitability by using AWS.
+In that light, I do not expect that to happen any time soon.
+MeLi’s technology priorities are more focused on application and product development.

 Raul